ceph/bubbles/deploy/README.md

 image, with additional dependencies we require (`fastapi`, `uvicorn`, etc) installed through `pip`.

 To do so, running the following should suffice.
-Note that, unless unprivileged podman is setup, this command needs to run with root super powers because it will execute `buildah` and `podman` commands.
+Note that you may be prompted for your password as various `buildah` and `podman` commands require sudo (unless unprivileged podman is setup).

 ```
     # ./build-container.sh